Marpole, Vancouver

 $450K - $850K

-Modern units in newer low-rise and mid-rise buildings, many within walking distance of the Marine Drive SkyTrain station.
-GVR benchmark: $684K.
-Popular with first-time buyers, young professionals, and investors.
+Modern low-rise and mid-rise units, many walkable to Marine Drive SkyTrain.
+GVR benchmark: $676K.
+Popular with first-time buyers and investors.

 Townhomes